nuxt/website-v2/content/en/blog/creating-blog-with-nuxt-content.md

 All other tags that come from our YAML front matter can be styled as normal either using [TailwindCSS](https://tailwindcss.com/) or adding css in the style tag.

 To use scoped styles with the nuxt-content class you need to use a deep selector: `/deep/`, `::v-deep` or `>>>`

+All other tags that come from our YAML front matter can be styled as normal either using [TailwindCSS](https://tailwindcss.com/) or adding css in the style tag.

 Our markdown tags are converted into the correct tags which means we now have two `<h1>` tags.
 We should now remove the one from our markdown file.